Kay's Copy

 In child-like faith, I said “Yes” to God’s gift.
 Jesus even notes that childlike faith is necessary to take that first step into God’s family.
 In childlike faith, before I was old enough to ‘doubt,’ before I had questions, God reached my heart.

-Faith in God has always been a priority in my life.
+Faith in God has been the over-arching theme in my life.
 But that doesn’t mean I never wandered from God’s ways.

 Fast-forward to my mid-twenties when, after 4 years of marriage, I made the decision to divorce my first husband.
 There was no abuse.
 Though there was evidence of some ‘wild oats’ that were still being sown, I never suspected infidelity.
 I just wasn’t happy.
 I wanted what I wanted, and this was not what I wanted.